-Guest Post from Kevin Gartman of Montezuma High School: From Technical Ed Fanatic High Schooler to Gold Standard Challenge Grantee!
+Mission 2030 Guest Post: Kevin Gartman of Montezuma High School goes from Technical Ed Fanatic High Schooler to Gold Standard Challenge Grantee!

-Kevin Gartman is a passionate personal finance teacher from Montezuma High School (Montezuma, IA), the 18th high school in the U.S. to receive an NGPF Gold Standard Challenge grant for adopting a standalone graduation requirement for ALL students to cross its graduation stage.
+Kevin Gartman is a passionate personal finance teacher from Montezuma High School (Montezuma, IA), the 18th high school in the U.S. to receive an NGPF Gold Standard Challenge grant for adopting a standalone graduation requirement for ALL students to cross the graduation stage.

 Here's Kevin describing Montezuma's journey to the Gold Standard in his own words.